Venomahmed/book-management/README.md

 ## Error Handling

-- Global exception handling is in place.
+- Controller Advice for exception handling.
-- Specific exceptions return detailed error responses with the correct HTTP status codes.

 ## Validation

-* NOTE: None of the validations are implemented due to **lack of time**.
+* NOTE: Few of the validations are implemented due to **lack of time**.
-  - ISBNs are validated for the correct format.
-  - Author's date of birth is validated to be in the past.
-  - Book's publication date is validated to not be in the future.
-  - Input lengths for biography and summary are validated.

 ## Security